yangsa666/mde-tools/Check-SenseHttpClient.md

 ## How to use this script
 **Step1**: Download this script to your computer: https://raw.githubusercontent.com/yangsa666/mde-tools/main/Check-SenseHttpClient.ps1

+> **NOTE**
+>
+> If you're blocked by execution policy, you can change the execution policy via this PowerShell command `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`.
+This requires admin privilege.

 **Step2**: Open Powershell to locate the folder where the script is.

 - For Windows, you can open Powershell directly.